NBISweden/workshop_omics_integration/index.md

 title: Howto make a github course
 ---

 # Omics Integration and Systems Biology
-2019-09-09 to 2019-09-12
-SciLifeLab, Tomtebodavagen 23A, 171 65 Stocholm
+9 - 12 September 2019, SciLifeLab, Tomtebodavagen 23A, 171 65 Stocholm

 **<span style="color:blue">Attention!
-Any information in this website is subject to change</span>**
+Any information in this website is subject to change.</span>**

 Course open for PhD students, postdocs, and researchers looking for an introduction to multi-omics integration and systems biology.